Jburlama/minishell/README.md

 If you wish to try the program for yourself `git clone` the repo, run `make` inside then `./minishell`.
 If you don't have it already, you'll need to install the readline library.

-This project was made in conjuntion with:
+This project was made in partnership with:
 [victtorm](https://github.com/victtorm)